October Health – 2025 Report

 -

-Reduced Consumer Spending: When individuals are financially stressed, they tend to cut back on discretionary spending, leading to decreased demand for goods and services.
+Reduced Consumer Spending: When individuals experience financial stress, they tend to cut back on discretionary spending, leading to lower demand for goods and services.

 -